 Cleaning Your Senior Cat's Fur

-Most people know that cats don't like water, so it's expected for them to hiss, struggle and try to fight or escape when you try to give them a bath.
-It's very important that you remain calm and talk to your cat in a soothing voice during the entire process.
+Most people know that cats don't like water, so it's expected for them to hiss, struggle and try to fight or escape when you try to bathe them.
+You must remain calm and talk to your cat in a soothing voice during the entire process.
 You should also keep the door closed to prevent them from running away.

-Here is how you can give your senior cat a bath:
+Here is how you can bath your senior cat:

 - Fill a large plastic bin or your bathtub with enough warm (not hot!) water to cover their underbelly.